PVigar88/PVigar88/README.md

 I'm a Full Stack Developer who started his career in the food industry, specifically flavors regulatory.
 During my almost 10 years in the food industry, I discovered not only a need for effective computer systems, but also the need for a system to be functional for the end user in the way they need it to function.

-- 🔭 I’m currently working on ...
-Finishing up BloomTech (formerly Lambda School)
+- 🔭 I’m currently working on ... designing parts of a global enterprise CRM
 - 🌱 I’m currently learning ...
-Agile/Scrum and Gatsby.js
+Japanese, dabbling with various tech
 - 👯 I’m looking to collaborate on ...
 Fun React Projects
 - 🤔 I’m looking for help with ...
 Styling (I make ugly websites)
 - 💬 Ask me about ...
 Fountain Pens